-A couple of years ago, the head of the Roman Catholic Church, Pope Francis, issued a document that warned Catholic nuns about the some of the issues that come with the use of smartphones and social media.
+A couple of years ago, the head of the Roman Catholic Church, Pope Francis, issued a document that warned Catholic nuns about some of the issues that come with the use of smartphones and social media.
 The Pope acknowledged the usefulness of these tools for communication.
-However, he also expressed concern about their ability to attract attention for hours on end, and allowing people to spend time on futile activities such as chatting.
+However, he also expressed concern about their ability to attract attention for hours on end and allowing people to spend time on futile activities such as chatting.

-Social media is here, and that’s a cold, hard, reality, as real as are the devices people use to access it.
+Social media is here, and that’s a cold, hard reality, as real as the devices people use to access it.
 There is some truth in the fact that these new technologies can have an adverse effect on people’s social lives.
 But they are also the tools people use to learn, connect, and yes, worship or spread the word of their religion.